 FDA 510(k) and CE approved

 - Operates like a conventional biopsy needle – no training needed.

 - Available as 20 cm, 16 gauge with disposable actuator

 - 16G Twin Sample yields two samples equivalent to 18G conventional needle

 - Other sizes available with minimum order of 100 units

 - Echogenic centimeter markings and tip

 - Complete kits, with biopsy needles, transport jars and pre-addressed shipping containers, can be shipped to multiple sites

 Manufactured for Epitome Pharmaceuticals to the highest quality standards by Kaneko MediX in Japan.
-Actuators, packaging, sterilization, and worldwide distribution are provided by Gallini Medical Devices of Italy.
+Actuators, packaging, sterilization, and worldwide distribution are provided by GTA Medical Products SRL of Italy.
 Patent issued in Japan.
-Patent pending in USA and European Union.
+Patent allowed in USA.
+Design patents in EU and other countries.